LeonardoRivero/LeonardoRivero/README.md

 - ⚡ Fun fact: ...
 -->

 Hello friends, I'm Leonardo.
 I'm an electronic engineering.
-Through my last three years I got interested in programming languages and how to use these languages to build Applicationns and Web Pages.
-I am currently starting on my own web project with Django Framework(Backend Python),Vue.js 3 (Frontend Javascript) and Quasar as CSS Frameworks.
+Through my last 4 years I got interested in programming languages and how to use these languages to build Applicationns and Web Pages.
+I am currently starting on my own web project with Django Framework(Backend Python), .NET Core 8 (Backend C#), Vue.js 3 (Frontend Typescript) and Quasar as CSS Frameworks.

 Also I'm currently working on C#, ASP.NET languages and Typescript.